iconify/website/docs/icon-components/svg-framework/index.md

 `include notices/iconify2`

-Iconify SVG framework is an easy to use JavaScript library that renders icons.
+Iconify SVG framework is an easy-to-use JavaScript library that renders icons.

 It combines the pixel-perfect rendering of SVG with ease of use of glyph fonts while offering more choice than any glyph font or SVG framework.